jgarnet/object-expressions-js/README.md

 `$cost > 10` `$firstName LIKE ^J.+N$` `$fullName = "John Doe"`

+A condition may contain a single function call if the function returns a boolean value:

+- `EXISTS($items, ($ HAS $sku))`
+- If a non-boolean result is returned, an `ExpressionError` will be thrown during evaluation.

 If an expression contains imbalanced or invalid conditions (invalid number of operands, invalid comparison operators), a `SyntaxError` will be thrown during evaluation.

 #### Comparison Operators